tomjaroszewskiwork/user-messages/README.md

 HSQLDB is a Java based file/in-memeory DB similar to sqllite.

-Everying is configured and runs from using Spring Boot.
+Everything is configured using Spring Boot.

 When deployed into Elastic Beanstalk in AWS there is a ngix load balancer in front of the application.

-### Limitations

-Since HSQLDB is file based the app is not scalable currently.

-Because we are using an ORM it is simple matter of dropping in the connector for an external SQL database like Postgres.

-Further scalability can be achived with read-only replication/sharding on the database layer.